aminul-islam36/aminul-islam36/README.md

 ## 🚀 About Me

 I am a web developer from Bangladesh focused on building modern, scalable, and user-friendly web applications using the MERN stack.
-I enjoy transforming ideas into real-world digital products with clean UI and efficient backend logic.
+I enjoy transforming ideas into real-world digital applications with clean UI and efficient backend logic.

 - 🌱 Currently learning **MongoDB, Express.js, Node.js**
 - 🔐 Exploring **BetterAuth** for secure and modern authentication systems